stonemanm/NorthfieldBus/README.md

 # NorthfieldBus
-[INCOMPLETE] Java widget that displays the next time for the bus into Northfield.
+A simple Java program that displays the next time for the bus into Northfield.